Skin lumps on dogs

 Checking and monitoring

 It’s a good idea to regularly check your dog for lumps.
 You might need to feel instead of look for them, especially if your dog has thick fur.
-If you find a lump or swelling, take a photo, make a note of how big it is (for example, compared to a coin) and book an appointment with your vet.
+If you find a lump or swelling, take a photo, make a note of how big it is (for example, compared to a coin) and get in contact with your vet.
 Every lump should be checked, even if your dog already has some.
 This is because each new lump has the potential to be different from the last one.

 If your vet has asked you to monitor a lump, take photographs and measure it every couple of weeks.
 It can also be helpful to make notes about the following: